Fed's Kashkari unveils plan to tackle 'too big to fail' banks and funds

-Minneapolis Federal Reserve President Neel Kashkari unveiled a plan on Wednesday to prevent future government bailouts by forcing the largest U.S. banks to hold so much capital that they would probably decide to break themselves up.
+(Reuters) - Minneapolis Federal Reserve President Neel Kashkari unveiled a plan on Wednesday to prevent future government bailouts by forcing the largest U.S. banks to hold so much capital that they would probably decide to break up into smaller parts.

-Kashkari's plan would also penalize large asset managers, with the idea that so-called "shadow banks" can create systemic risks similar to that of big banks.
+Kashkari's plan would also penalize large asset managers, with the idea that so-called "shadow banks" can create systemic risks similar to that of big lenders.

 "We expect that institutions whose size doesn't meaningfully benefit their customers will be forced to break themselves up," the Minneapolis Fed said in a summary of its plan.

-The plan, which would double the amount of loss-absorbing equity capital for large U.S. banks and impose a new tax on hedge funds and other asset managers, is sure to face fierce opposition from Wall Street.
+The plan is sure to face fierce opposition from Wall Street.
+It would double the amount of loss-absorbing equity capital for large U.S. banks to 23.5 percent, thereby hurting profitability.
+It would also impose a new tax on hedge funds and other asset managers.

+Following Kashkari's speech, a spokeswoman for the Financial Services Forum, an industry trade group, said the plan would hurt economic growth and job creation.

 It may also be a tough sell for policymakers who have already imposed rules intended to eliminate the notion that some banks are "too big to fail," or TBTF.

-However, its prospects may be better under the administration of President-elect Donald Trump and the new Congress.
+The prospects for Kashkari's plan under the administration of President-elect Donald Trump remain to be seen.

-Trump has been critical of Wall Street, and indicated he would support dismantling 2010 financial crisis legislation known as Dodd-Frank, but it is not clear whether he would support Kashkari's approach.
+Trump has been critical of Wall Street, and indicated he would support dismantling a 2010 financial reform law known as Dodd-Frank, but it is not clear whether he would support Kashkari's approach.

+Kashkari told reporters on Wednesday that he had no contact with the campaign before the election, nor has he had contact with Trump's transition team.

-However, lawmakers such as Texas Rep. Jeb Hensarling, who runs the House Financial Services Committee, have also argued for ratcheting up capital requirements to a level that would prompt big banks to split apart.
+However, lawmakers like Texas Rep. Jeb Hensarling, who runs the House Financial Services Committee, have also argued for ratcheting up capital requirements to a level that would prompt big banks to split apart.
 Senate Banking Committee members Sherrod Brown, a Democrat, and David Vitter, a Republican, have also introduced legislation seeking to raise capital requirements.

-"I believe the biggest banks are still TBTF and continue to pose a significant, ongoing risk to our economy," Kashkari said in planned remarks he was to deliver at the Economic Club of New York on Wednesday.
+"I believe the biggest banks are still TBTF and continue to pose a significant, ongoing risk to our economy," Kashkari said during a speech at the Economic Club of New York on Wednesday.

 Kashkari has made "too big to fail" his signature issue since being appointed head of the Minneapolis Fed in January.
 He has held symposiums on the topic to get views from policymakers, academics and industry leaders about the best way to prevent future bailouts.